 "It still looks fine" is not an argument.
 You can't always see, smell or taste bacteria.
 Go by temperature and shelf life date.

-Digital registration vs. paper
+Digital vs. paper tracking systems

 - Paper can get lost or wet